MicrosoftDocs/azure-docs/articles/azure-monitor/app/asp-net-core.md

 ### Does Application Insights support ASP.NET Core 3.0?

 Yes.
 Update to [Application Insights SDK for ASP.NET Core](https://nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore) version 2.8.0 or higher.
 Older versions of the SDK do not support ASP.NET Core 3.0.

 Also, if you are using Visual Studio based instructions from [here](#enable-application-insights-server-side-telemetry-visual-studio), please update to the latest version of Visual Studio 2019 (16.3.0) to onboard.
-Previous versions of Visual Studio do not support automatic onboarding.
+Previous versions of Visual Studio do not support automatic onboarding for ASP.NET Core 3.0 apps.

 ### How can I track telemetry that's not automatically collected?